Wuzhen Theatre Festival

 The Wuzhen Theatre Festival (乌镇戏剧节 (Wūzhèn Xìjù Jié)) is an annual theatre festival held in Wuzhen, Zhejiang, China.
-It is jointly sponsored by Stan Lai, Chen Xianghong, Meng Jinghui and Huang Lei, and hosted by Culture Wuhan Co., Ltd. The festival includes units of Specially Invited Plays, Youth Theatre Artists Competition, Outdoor Carnival, and Wuzhen Dialogues.
+It is jointly sponsored by Stan Lai, Chen Xianghong, Meng Jinghui and Huang Lei, and hosted by Culture Wuhan Co., Ltd. The festival consists of four sections: Specially Invited Plays, Youth Theatre Artists Competition, Outdoor Carnival, and Wuzhen Dialogues.

 Introduction

 Wuzhen, located in Tongxiang, Jiaxing City, Zhejiang Province, is the hinterland of the Hangjiahu Plain and belongs to the Taihu Lake Basin.
 On May 9, 2013, Wuzhen held the first theatre festival.

 Unit

 The festival is held at the Youth Theatre People's Theatre Arena.
-It is composed of artists from all over the world who love street performances and perform street performance art forms.
-It includes several major sections, such as drama workshop, drama forum, and exhibition.
-It is the dialogue channel between the creators and audiences of the Wuzhen Theatre Festival.
-Select world theatre plays are invited to Wuzhen to give performances at different theatres.
+The unit includes street performances, drama workshops, forums, and exhibitions intended for interaction between creators and audiences.
+International plays are invited to perform at various venues in Wuzhen.